 “In addition to the need to digitally transform, organizations know they need to move much faster,” said Elizabeth.
 “I’ve talked to a lot of clients that are looking at their marketing org design and how they can be more agile.”

-And just like digitally transforming, Elizabeth stated becoming more agile “is another thing that does not happen overnight.”
+And, just like transforming digitally, Elizabeth relayed becoming more agile across the business “is another thing that does not happen overnight” for any organization today.

 It takes some time to adjust one’s marketing processes and approaches as well as to learn how to work more cross-functionally with other teams to realize greater agility.

-“Soft skills around collaboration and creativity must be balanced with hard skills in order to run a more agile organization,” Elizabeth clarified.
+“Soft skills around collaboration and creativity must be balanced with hard skills in order to run a more agile organization,” Elizabeth declared during the webinar.
 “We’re seeing a lot of leaders that are getting up-skilled and trained to understand how to manage these types of teams, but it is quite different than the legacy org design.”

 Aside from learning new skills to elevate marketing performance, the most successful CMOs today are onboarding a very specific role to their teams, Elizabeth indicated.

-“CMOs are stretched really thin,” Elizabeth said.
+“CMOs are stretched really thin,” Elizabeth added.
 “So we’re seeing a surge of needs for marketing operations.
 You can almost say it’s one of the hottest roles in marketing today.”